obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 ## Syntax

-1 or more filters can be combined together in a line, via boolean operators, to create a new, powerful, flexible filer.
+One or more filters can be combined together in a line, via boolean operators, to create a new, powerful, flexible filter.

 The following rules apply: